Lessons I learned from an online workshop

 • I am far more capable of dealing with potentially embarrassing situations than I used to be.
 (The moment I realized that my aim to keep the event on track wasn’t threatened, the experience became funny to me too.
 In the past, I would have remained feeling uncomfortable for a while about “losing control”.)

-I suspect it’s impossible to have a set of covenants that won’t occasionally clash—and I think that’s actually a good thing.
+I suspect it’s impossible to have a set of covenants that won’t occasionally clash—and I think that’s a good thing.

 A Taoist might say that tension between opposites illuminates the underlying core.
 In this example, I was attempting to balance the success of the overall experience with the needs of the moment.
 There’s no “right” answer.
 After all, too many delaying questions could have disrupted the workshop flow and reduced the value of our time together.
 Awareness of the potential contradictions helped me to focus on a key aspect of the day’s work.